Environmental issues in the Niger Delta: Consequences

 Oil spillage has a major impact on the ecosystem into which it is released and may constitute ecocide.
 Immense tracts of the mangrove forests, which are especially susceptible to oil (mainly because it is stored in the soil and re-released annually during inundations), have been destroyed.
 An estimated 5 to 10% of Nigerian mangrove ecosystems have been wiped out either by settlement or oil.
 The rainforest which previously occupied some 7,400 km² of land has disappeared as well.

 Spills in populated areas often spread out over a wide area, destroying crops and aquacultures through contamination of the groundwater and soils.
 The consumption of dissolved oxygen by bacteria feeding on the spilled hydrocarbons also contributes to the death of fish.
 In agricultural communities, often a year's supply of food can be destroyed instantaneously.
 The Niger River has been invaded by water hyacinth, which thrives in polluted environments but clogs waterways and competes with native plants.

 People in the affected areas complain about health issues including breathing problems and skin lesions; many have lost basic human rights such as health, access to food, clean water, and an ability to work.

-On January 30, 2013, a Dutch court ruled that Shell is liable for the pollution in the Niger Delta.
+On 30 January 2013 a Dutch court ruled that Shell is liable for the pollution in the Niger Delta.
 In January 2015, Shell agreed to pay $80 million to the Ogoniland community of Bodo for two oil spills in 2008 after a court case in London.

 Cleanup

 In 2011, Nigeria commissioned a report from the United Nations on the impact of oil extraction in the delta area of 'Ogoniland'.
 The report found severe soil ground and tapwater contamination, destruction of mangroves, and "that institutional control measures in place both in the oil industry and the Government were not implemented adequately."
 The UN concluded it would take over 30 years to reverse the damage.
 Based on those recommendations, in August 2017 Nigeria launched a $1 billion clean-up and restoration program.
-In January 2019 engineers first arrived to begin the cleanup.
+In January 2019 engineers first arrived to begin the clean-up.

 In 2019, the Nigerian government came under scrutiny when a memo from President Muhammadu Buhari's office directed the Nigerian National Petroleum Corporation to take over the Ogoniland oil wells from Shell "and ensure smooth re-entry."
 NGOs and the Movement for the Survival of the Ogoni People have protested the proposed action.

 The federal government of Nigeria through the Nigerian National Petroleum Corporation disbursed the sum of $180m as the take off fee for the 21 selected companies out of the 400 companies that bid for the contract.